solliancenet/mcw-ai-with-azure-databricks-and-azure-machine-learning/Hands-on lab/HOL step-by step - AI with Databricks and Azure Machine Learning.md

 They are also interested to learn what new capabilities Azure provides that might help them to document and explain the models that are created to non-data scientists or might accelerate their time to creating production ready, performant models.

-In this lab, you will use Azure Databricks in combination with Azure Machine Learning to build, train and deploy the desired models.
+In this lab, you will use Azure Databricks in combination with Azure Machine Learning Service to build, train and deploy the desired models.

 ## Solution architecture